-SOJ occurs when an adjudicator comes to a different determination than a prior adjudicator
+SOJ occurs when an adjudicator conducting a CDR comes to a different determination

 The term “determination” means medical assessment (including severity and residual functional